smsummers1/e15/independent-study/README.md

 You have now officially created a Laravel 7 application that will import an Excel file and populate the respective database table.
 Amazing work!

+## A few things to consider as you move forward with this application
+**1. Validation** - we want to make sure the user is submitting an Excel file and not an SQL injection or other malicious file.
+**2. Duplicate Data** - It might be important to make sure duplicate data is not being entered.
+Right now you can import the same file over and over again and it will keep importing the data into the table.
+**3. Notification** - Right now when you import the file you just return to the form without any notification that your data was imported into the database table.
+It would be nice to give the user some sort of information that the data has been imported successfully.

 ![]()